pghedini/fhir-cli/README.md

 - meta
 - etc...

-**FHIR CLI** supports DSTU2 and will support future versions of the standard.
+**FHIR CLI** supports DSTU2 and STU 3 Candidate versions of the standard.

 ## Requirements
 **FHIR CLI** is tested to be used in python 2.7 and python 3.X.